- Ivanishvili has successfully overcome popular protests and a presidential veto.

 While NATO or EU membership would grant Ivanishvili vital deterrence against Moscow, accession processes to these organizations can be lengthy, and both are incompatible with Georgian Dream’s current authoritarian tendencies.
 Ivanishvili has chosen to lean away from Western support, passing similar legislation to Russia to guarantee an electoral victory in October.
 At the same time, he is amicably signalling to the Kremlin that Tbilisi has no intention of joining the Western bloc.

-By this token, every “Russian Law” passed by the Georgian parliament does not only increase Georgian Dream’s chances of victory, but also greatly reduces the chances of a Russian attack, securing Ivanishvili’s hold on power in multiple ways.
+By this token, every “Russian Law” passed by the Georgian parliament not only increased Georgian Dream’s chances of victory but also greatly reduced the chances of a Russian attack, securing Ivanishvili’s hold on power in multiple ways.

 Russo-Georgian relations were immensely strained following their 2008 war over the breakaway regions of Abkhazia and South Ossetia.
 The war broke out after NATO’s announcement that Georgia would soon join the organisation, and ended after five days of fighting, with Russia gaining control of the breakaway regions in five days.
 While Russia recognizes these regions as independent states, Georgia continues to claim them as its own.